json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/attributes.md

 Models may contain complex attributes.
 Serialization of these types is done by Newtonsoft.Json, so you should use their APIs to specify serialization formats.
-You can also use global options to specify the `JsonSerializer` that gets used.
+You can also use global options to specify `JsonSerializer` configuration.

 ```c#
 public class Foo : Identifiable